 Templar Inferno is written by Sanford Holst who previously wrote a book speculating on the help given by Phoenicians to Solomon in the building of the original temple in Jerusalem – titled Phoenician Secrets.

 He has also penned a work on the links between freemasonry and the Templars called Sworn in Secret.
 Holst says his new work will shed light on those who were “instrumental in the rise, fall and survival of the Templars” and their influence on Dante’s world.
-He explains:

 “Hundreds of Templars were burned to death but many more survived, and we even know intriguing details of their lives.
 The knights who refused the pope’s order to surrender were forced to live in secrecy outside the law.
 Their rebellious underground activities played a role in the fall of kings and the weakening of the Vatican.”